tinger529/MQ_points/README.md

 * **first page**: simulate the screen when you first click on the app.
 It will wait 3 seconds and direct you to the login page.
 * **login page**: standard login page with password checking and error messages.
 (For easier testing in MVP, I only check the empty input)
 * **home page**: the home page is shown after you login to the app.
-It provide quick access button that will direct you to different pages.
+It provide quick access buttons that will direct you to different pages.
+* **shopping page**: display different kinds of vouchers.
+* **voucher page**: display all vouchers you have so far, including expired vouchers.

+Feature functions:

+* Support dark scene mode
+* Provide history checking

+Testing:

+* unit testing and widget testing for each screen
+* integration test for some core functionalities

 ## Developed device